 Easy Southwest Companion Pass

 The cards are subject to Chase’s 5/24 policy so won't be an option for lots of folks.
-But for those that qualify, applying for any combination of business and personal Southwest cards, and meeting the minimum spend, will land you very close to a companion pass.
+But for those that qualify, applying for any combination of business and personal Southwest cards, and meeting the minimum spend, will land you a companion pass with the current offers.

 - Southwest Rapid Rewards® Premier Business Credit Card – Earn 60,000 points after you spend $3,000 on purchases in the first 3 months your account is open.